emayfield/homepage/_pages/home.md

 ## Applying for Funding

+For 2022 we have adopted a [Rolling Request for Proposals](rfp), which is now open.

-We are not yet accepting submissions for our 2022 grant cycle.
-You can still read the [2021 Request for Proposals](rfp), which has closed.
+You can still read the [2021 Request for Proposals](rfp2021), which has closed.